15 Tribes With Surprising Bridal Traditions In Africa

 #15.
 The Igbo (Nigeria)

-Sharing is the spirit of all wedding ceremonies and it is no different among the Igbo people.
-However, the sharing of a kola nut is a bridal tradition that makes Igbo weddings unique.
-Despite the small size of the nut, it is symbolically shared among those attending the wedding and the remainder is kept by the newlyweds in their new home.
+Sharing is the spirit of all wedding ceremonies, and it is no different among the Igbo people.
+However, the sharing of a kola nut is one of the bridal traditions that make Igbo weddings unique.
+Despite the small size of the nut, it is symbolically shared among those attending the wedding after prayers by a selected few.

-Among most of the West African communities, kola nuts signify healing and prosperity.
+Among most West African communities, kola nuts signify healing and prosperity.
 It also acts as a constant reminder of the couple’s commitment to each other.